- Price: $2,374 for a queen before discounts

 Our expert take on the Brooklyn Bedding Aurora Luxe Cooling mattress

 The Brooklyn Bedding Aurora Luxe uses three cooling technologies throughout its layers to help regulate temperature and keep hot sleepers comfortable.
-The GlacioTex ⓘ Hypoallergenic fabric made from fibers with high thermal conductivity that allow heat to be quickly and effectively pulled away from your body cooling cover, which one tester describes as “icy” to the touch, uses cooling fibers throughout to draw heat away from your body.
+The GlacioTex ⓘ Hypoallergenic fabric made from fibers with high thermal conductivity that allow heat to be quickly and effectively pulled away from your body cooling cover, which one tester describes as “icy” to the touch, uses cooling fibers to draw heat away from your body.
 Beneath the cover is 1.5 inches of Copperflex cooling foam, which contains copper—a natural antimicrobial agent that may help prevent bacteria and mold from building up.
 Copper has a high thermal conductivity, meaning it may help to draw heat away from the body, although more research is needed to confirm its cooling effects in mattresses.

 Next, the 2-inch comfort layer is infused with cooling gel to relieve pressure and keep you cool while you sleep.
 The mattress also has a zoned supportⓘ Multiple firmness levels, or “zones,” built into a mattress so it can support different areas of the sleeper’s body in different ways t core of individually wrapped coils for breathability and support.
 When we tested the Aurora Luxe mattress, we immediately felt its cooling effect.
 After lying down for five minutes, the temperature gun showed a 5.9-degree increase, which indicates “very good” cooling properties.